The story behind the clothes: The Angora wool blend sweater

 When people think of the wool in their clothes, they tend to think of herds of sheep roaming hilly pastures green.
-However, should you venture down from the high ground, past the shepherds' huts and stop to examine the ground underneath, you may well find the unexpected home of the finest wool used in clothing today - the Angora rabbit.
+However, should you venture down from the high ground, past the shepherds' huts and stop to examine the ground underneath, you may well find the unexpected producer of the finest wool used in clothing today - the Angora rabbit.
+Yes, Angora wool comes from a rabbit.

 According to legend, the Angora rabbit originated centuries ago in the Turkish capital of Ankara, its wool used to create fine, flowing shawls for the more fashionable ladies of the city.
 So fashionable were these ladies in fact, that they caught the eye of passing French sailors who, ever the romantics, decided to take the Angora rabbit back to their homeland.
 Presumably to remind them of these long lost loves.

 Flanked by a landscape of rolling green hills and traditional Chinese willow, Hangzhou has been a favourite of poets, artists and philosophers as far back as the 9th century.
-Indeed, the pagodas lining the famous west lake could well be straight from a dynasty painting, sitting as motionlessly as the water beside them.
 Head an hour into these hills and you’d find yourself in the small village of Dongqiaozhen, where you’d be greeted by the open arms and beaming smile of Mrs Xú - supplier of Angora wool to Archie Foal.

 Prior to talking about Xú’s small enterprise, it’s important to address the fact that the angora industry has a dark and disturbing past.
 Before a widely publicised PETA campaign in 2013, larger scale rabbit mills could be found across China, feeding demand from high street fashion chains in the west.
 The public, many of whom assumed angora was a synthetic fibre, were outraged by undercover videos of workers brutally plucking the fur from rabbits and the lack of care shown by these operators.

 Indeed, the backlash against angora products was unprecedented.
-Well known chains such as H&M, GAP and Uniqlo pulled their stock, fearful of the public spotlight being shone towards them.
-Overnight the annual exports of Chinese angora collapsed - down 81 percent from $23 million in 2010 to a measly $4.3 million five years later.
-However, rather than disappear altogether, the angora industry was forced to radically reinvent itself - scrambling to cater to high-end luxury fashion through the production of high quality, ethical angora.
+Well, known chains such as H&M, GAP and Uniqlo pulled their stock, fearful of the public spotlight being shone towards them.
+Overnight the annual exports of Chinese angora collapsed - down 81 per cent from $23 million in 2010 to a measly $4.3 million five years later.
+However, rather than disappear altogether, the angora industry was forced to radically reinvent itself - scrambling to cater to high-end luxury fashion through the production of high quality, ethical angora wool.

 Nowadays, the angora industry is generally a much smaller, family affair – Xú is is a classic example.
 Because the fur of the angora is so fine, rabbits each get their own generous hutch, cleaned daily in order to prevent any of their fur from becoming matted or dirty.
 For Xú, her father and their small team, the healthiest rabbits produce the healthiest, highest quality coats.
 It’s therefore a full-time job to take care of her bunnies; watering and feeding them is a daily routine, while they are clipped exactly every seventy-two days.
 This last part is vital, not just in terms of producing the best wool fibres, but in keeping the rabbits healthy - if their hair gets too long they can ingest and choke on it, an unpleasant fate called ‘wool block’.
 Needless to say for the Xú’s, her fate irrevocably linked to those of her herd, this is the worst scenario possible.